 School Psychology Ph.D.
 Program

 We train students as scientist-practitioners who contribute to the body of accumulated knowledge in the field as well as address problems affecting K-12 pupils’ learning, behavior, and cognition.
-The program promotes an eco-behavioral theoretical model emphasizing skill development using evidence-based practice derived from applied behavior analytic, cognitive-behavioral, and social learning theory and research.
+The School Psychology program promotes an eco-behavioral theoretical model emphasizing skill development using evidence-based practice derived from applied behavior analytic, cognitive-behavioral, and social learning theory and research.

 Graduates have in-demand skills that create ample opportunity for employment mainly as practitioners in the public K-12 education sector or as faculty at postsecondary institutions.
 Students graduate having earned the Ph.D. and the California Commission on Teacher Credentialing credential in School Psychology.
 Graduates also have the opportunity to become Nationally Certified School Psychologists, Licensed Educational Psychologists (a California credential), and, upon completion of post-doctoral requirements (which vary by state), licensed psychologists.

-The School Psychology program is traditional, full-time doctoral program.
+The UCR School Psychology Program is a traditional, full-time doctoral program.
 Students must complete a minimum of three full-time academic years of graduate study plus internship prior to receiving the Ph.D.
 At least two of the three years must be at UCR.
 The program is designed for completion of all program requirements, including internship and dissertation within five years, but about 30% take an additional year.
 Continuous enrollment is required.

 See our full curriculum overview.